-In this post, I’m sharing how I made every whole group reading lesson into a comprehension lesson—no matter what skill I was teaching.
-Whether it was theme, text structure, point of view, figurative language—it didn’t matter.
-These four steps were always part of my instruction.
+Here’s what worked for me.
+I started approaching every whole group reading lesson as a comprehension lesson, no matter the skill I was focused on.
+Whether it was theme, text structure, point of view, or figurative language, these four steps always made their way into my instruction.

 1. Give a Quick Preview/Introduction to the Text

-“In this story, the main characters find themselves lost at a carnival—a place that’s usually full of fun, but can quickly become overwhelming when you don’t know where you are.
+“In this story, the main characters find themselves lost at a carnival.
+A place that’s usually fun can quickly feel overwhelming when you don’t know where you are.
 Have you ever been to a carnival?
-What do you think it would feel like to suddenly realize you were lost in the middle of all the noise and excitement?”
+What would it feel like to suddenly realize you were lost in the middle of all the noise and excitement?”

 2. Teach Vocabulary on the Fly

-While I explicitly taught vocabulary in small groups and during word study, I always taught additional vocabulary on the fly during whole group reading instruction.
+I taught vocabulary explicitly in small groups and during word study, but during whole group reading, I used whatever came up in the text.

 Without warning, he found himself dealing with an unexpected nuisance.

-“Nuisance means something or someone that makes things difficult, frustrating, or a little annoying.”
+“Nuisance means something or someone that makes things harder or a little annoying.”

-- “Turn and talk to your partner—what’s something that can be a nuisance at school or home?”
+- “Turn and talk.
+What’s something that can be a nuisance at school or home?”

 3. Use Active Questioning Strategies